Skip to content

 Case Example

-A 70-year-old woman wanted to cover funeral expenses.
-A $15,000 final expense policy fit her needs with affordable premiums and no exam required.
 Meanwhile, her 40-year-old son purchased a $500,000 20-year term policy to protect his young family’s mortgage and income.
-Each policy type matched their stage of life and financial goals.
+Each policy type fit the person’s life stage and the financial risk being covered.

 Which Option Is Right for You?

-The best policy depends on your goals:
+The best policy depends on your goal:

 Why Work With Diversified Insurance Brokers?